mochji/synapsea/CONTRIBUTING.md

 #### Indentation

- - Use tabs for each indentation level.
+ - Use tabs for each indentation level. (tip: use 4 spaces for tabs so the tabs aren't absurdly big and you can see when you're nesting too much :3)

 #### Naming